Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 10 things to do in Rome in September

-Visiting Rome in September is a great option, as the high summer temperatures are already starting to drop, as well as the prices and the influx of tourists.
-If you have planned your trip to the capital of Italy in this month, you need to know what are the things you can do during your visit.
+Visiting Rome in September is a great option: temperatures start to drop, as well as prices and the influx of tourists.
+Here are the best plans

 Luisa María Lugo